Sultanate of Agadez

-The Sultanate of Agadez (also known as Tenere Sultanate of Aïr, Sultanate of Aïr, or Asben) was a Berber kingdom centered in the city of Agadez in the Aïr Mountains, located at the southern edge of the Sahara desert in north-central Niger.
-It was founded in 1449 by the Tuareg and Hausa people as a trading post.
+The Sultanate of Agadez (also known as Tenere Sultanate of Aïr, Sultanate of Aïr, or Asben) was a Berber kingdom centered first in the city of Agadez (initially, in the village of Tadaliza) in the Aïr Mountains, located at the southern edge of the Sahara desert in north-central Niger.
+It was founded in 1405 by the Tuareg.
 The Agadez Sultanate was later conquered by the Songhai Empire in 1500.
 After the defeat of the Songhai kingdom in 1591, the Agadez Sultanate regained its independence.
 It experienced a steep decline in population and economic activity during the 17th century.
-The kingdom was later conquered by the French in 1900.
+The sultanate came under French suzerainty in 1906.
+In the present day it is a non-sovereign monarchy in Niger.